maxmarkme/maxmarkone/README.md

 Features
 Digital Drawing Canvas: Set your mark, adjust its perspective, and in future iterations, own it in .obj format.

 Gallery: Showcases all the artworks.
 Share your creations across your social media, with a primary focus on Instagram.
-(Note: An active Instagram account and email are prerequisites for sharing.)
+(Note: An active Instagram account and email are prerequisites for saving, sharing, owning.)

 How to Use
-Navigate to the website: https://username.github.io/repository-name/ (Make sure to replace username with your GitHub username and repository-name with the name of your repository).
+Navigate to the website: https://maxmark.github.io/maxmarkone/.
 Engage with the digital canvas to bring your artwork to life.
 Explore the gallery to appreciate the artworks.
 Hosting